zzzprojects/EntityFramework-Classic/docs/pages/features/audit.md

 [Try it](https://dotnetfiddle.net/JMVLsE)

 ### Displaying audit trail history
-Your application need to display the audit trail of all changes in an user interface.
+Your application need to display the audit trail of all changes in a user interface.
 If your audit trail is saved in a database, you can retrieve and display audit entries by using your audit `DbSet<>`.

 ```csharp
 // Display